 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-This large embroidery - one of a set of five, each depicting a great woman from history or mythology- dates from the 1570s, when the Countess of Shrewsbury lived at Chatsworth.
-However, it uses fragments of much older church vestments, some of which date back to the Middle Ages.
+This large appliqué and embroidery work - one of a set of four which survive, each depicting a great woman from history or mythology - dates from the 1570s, when the Countess of Shrewsbury lived at Chatsworth.
+However, it uses fragments of much older church vestments which were removed from churches during the Reformation, some of which date back to the Middle Ages.

-As a prized possession the Countess brought the panel with her from Chatsworth to Hardwick where it was displayed in her withdrawing chamber.
-In time they were re-displayed in the Entrance Hall.
+As a prized possession the Countess brought the panels with her from Chatsworth to Hardwick where they were displayed in the State Withdrawing Room.
+In the 20th Century, they were re-displayed in the Entrance Hall.

 Who was Penelope?

-The embroidered panel tells the story of Penelope, the loyal wife of Ulysses, who remained faithful to her husband during the ten years it took him to return from the Trojan war.
+The hanging tells the story of Penelope, the loyal wife of Ulysses, who remained faithful to her husband during the ten years it took him to return from the Trojan wars.
 To Penelope's right is Perseverance, holding an eagle that is striving to reach the sun and on her left is Patience with a lamb reaching up to her.

-To Bess, Penelope and her Virtues represented qualities she believed a great woman must possess, and that having Penelope and the other embroideries was a mark of her status as a great woman herself.
+To Bess, Penelope and her Virtues represented qualities she believed a great woman must possess, and that having Penelope and the other Great Hangings was a mark of her status as a great woman herself.

-Penelope and the other hangings in the set are now considered some of the most important Elizabethan embroideries in Europe, hence the great care taken to conserve them.
+Penelope and the other hangings are now considered some of the most important Elizabethan textile works in Europe, hence the great care taken to conserve them.

 TLC at the Textile Conservation Studio

 In 2011 we said our farewells and Penelope was carefully removed from her frame and transported to the National Trust’s Textile Conservation Studio in Norfolk for some tender loving care.